unicode-org/icu4x/provider/baked/icu_unitsconversion/README.md

 <!-- cargo-rdme start -->

-Data for the icu_icu_unitsconversion crate
+Data for the icu_unitsconversion crate

+This data was generated with CLDR version 44.0.0, ICU version release-74-1, and LSTM segmenter version v0.1.0.

 <!-- cargo-rdme end -->